 Diagnose Shooting Performance In Real-Time

-Dry firing practice is highly recommended for Glock shooters.
-The Mantis X10 Elite is a precision tracking device that collects exact shot data in real time:
+Dry firing practice is strongly recommended for Glock shooters.
+The Mantis X10 Elite is a precision tracking device that captures precise shot data in real-time to improve your shooting skills.

 - Tracks muzzle movement into a readable graph